 The device contains 10 identical 3-D printed nylon frames stacked and placed vertically on top of a water reservoir.
 Each frame has a paper towel that acts as the evaporator and an aluminum film that serves as the condenser.
 On the sun-facing side of the stack, the researchers place a black solar absorber that heats up and evaporates the water that wicks up into the paper towel.
 As vapors condense on the aluminum film, the heat released gets channeled to the second paper towel layer, with the process repeating down the stack.
 Such a multi-stage approach has been used in large-scale solar thermal desalination plants, says Wang’s graduate student Lenan Zhang.
 “We transferred this idea into a portable design.”

-In the laboratory, the 10 cm × 10 cm device produced 5.8 L of water per hour.
+Using laboratory test results of the 10 cm × 10 cm device, the researchers calculated that a 1 m2 device would produce 5.8 L of water per hour.
 In less than ideal conditions, on an MIT rooftop in summer, the device’s performance was lower, about 50% because of occasional clouds and wind.
 On the roof, the device produced 72 mL of water in 4.5 hours.
 To meet the average daily water needs for an adult or a small family, you could create an array of the multistage devices, Zhang says.